Visual Art in Undergraduate Research Competition

 The art will be judged by a committee of four faculty members representing each of the four primary academic areas of the College using the criteria of visual impact, degree of association to the research, and degree to which the work engages the broadest audience.
 The judges will advise the Director of Undergraduate Research who will be responsible for selecting winners.

 First, second, and third place winners will be declared in each of the four academic areas, assuming there is sufficient participation of high quality.
-Prizes of $150/$75/$50 will be given to the winners (for 1st/2nd/3rd places, respectively).

 Digital images of the winning pieces will be shown on the College web site.
 Winning entries may be installed in the Office of Undergraduate Research and in public spaces on campus on a rotating basis for up to one year (negotiable for graduating seniors).
 The physical and on-line displays will provide information concerning the research, the researcher, and the faculty mentor(s).
 Finally, the winning pieces will be displayed during the Undergraduate Research Exposition in April.
-For selected submissions each year, the College/Office of Undergraduate Research may offer purchase prizes and keep the work.
-Please indicate on your entry form if you do not want your work considered for purchase.